Smoked Pork Butt [BBQ Boston Butt Recipe]

 Instructions

-• Combine spritz ingredients in spray bottle.
+• Combine the spritz ingredients in a food-safe spray bottle.
 Spritz pork every 30 minutes.
-Smoke until pork internal temperature is 165°F.

-• Remove from smoker.
-Leave in foil and allow pork to rest for 30 minutes.
+• Pull from the smoker.
+Leave in foil and allow to rest for 30 minutes.

 Still hungry?
 Check out more BBQ posts